-Acrylic Acid-d4 (CAS 285138-82-1): A Deuterated Building Block for Isotope Labeling and Analytical R
+Acrylic Acid-d4 (CAS 285138-82-1): A Deuterated Building Block for Isotope Labeling

 Acrylic acid-d4 CAS:285138-82-1 is a deuterium-labeled analog of acrylic acid in which four hydrogen atoms are replaced by deuterium.
 Deuterated compounds such as acrylic acid-d4 play an important role in isotope labeling, analytical chemistry, and mechanistic studies, where precise tracking of molecular transformations is required.